We get Lots of email… and phone calls!

 “I’m really good at making up funny voices and I’d love to do voices for cartoons.”

 And the two most common questions:

 “How do I get started?”

 Unfortunately, the first question is one we can’t answer for you.
 However, we can give you some guidance that will, hopefully, make your decision easier by answering the second question.
 After reading this page, you’ll undoubtedly have more questions.
-You’ll find some of your answers in the Voiceover Articles area of this site, and in the introductory book How to Get Jobs for the Voices in Your Head.
+You’ll find some of your answers in the introductory book How to Get Jobs for the Voices in Your Head, which you will receive when you sign up for our email list.
 Our VoiceActing Academy News & Information blog also contains lots of interesting articles and announcements.
 To subscribe to our blog, click here.